dakins1/spark-projects/README.md

 I think most of the analysis will come from the college datasets, although the student dataset may help complement the findings.

 Originally I was hoping to find a dataset that contained thousands of college essays and data about if the application with that essay was accepted, rejected, or waitlisted.
 I thought it’d be cool to see what words, moods, or tones got accepted.
 I also thought it’d be interesting if there were trends in what the students wrote about.
 But I quickly realized this dataset might never exist, since application essays are too personal to be released like that.
 So this was the next best thing.
 I still think this dataset will be really interesting, though, because since applying to college I’ve wondered about what the 10% law has accomplished in Texas.
 And since college admissions is such a mysterious science, I think it will be interesting to see how this law might have affected enrollment.
 The 10% law is also, in my opinion, a really important law.
 For most of highschool it was my main goal to be within UT's % threshold for acceptance, so I know what it's like to be affected by this law.
 Any insight into a law that affects so many futures will be valuable.

+You'd probably be able to answer most of these questions.
+They are straightforward questions that simple statistics would be able to demonstrate.
+But given my experience with the Fragile Families dataset, I would try to use other datasets first to answer these questions.
+This one is pretty small and has only a handful of colleges, whereas you can probably find more general but much more representative datasets that contain similar data.
+It also probably suffers from the same problem of too-specific questions and missing participants in future waves.

+If you had enough data from other datasets before and after the 1998 law, you could probably get to some really interesting conclusions.
+Pairing this with geographic data would be really interesting.
+Color coding data points based on their college experience, then showing how those colors changed over the years would provide a good idea of how college admissions were affected by the law.

+Once I had experimented with bigger datasets, I think I would turn to this dataset to answer more specific questions.
+But only if the previous analyses made me curious about a specific question.